Why Should You Remove Duplicate Photos on Mac?

 The primary limitation is coverage.
 Apple Photos only scans images that have been imported into the Photos library.
 Duplicate photos sitting in your Downloads folder, Desktop, Documents, or any other location outside the Photos library are invisible to this tool.
 Photos also cannot detect duplicates between the Photos library and external folders.

 For complete duplicate photo coverage across your entire Mac, a filesystem-level scanner like DupScan is necessary.
 DupScan scans every folder you select, including the Photos library's internal storage, Downloads, Desktop, external drives, and any other location.
-Our guide to finding duplicate files on Mac explains how filesystem-level scanning works in detail.
+The detailed walkthrough for finding duplicate files on Mac explains how filesystem-level scanning works in detail.
+If you want a walkthrough focused specifically on locating duplicate images first, finding duplicate photos on Mac covers that workflow step by step.

 How Can You Avoid Duplicate Photos in the Future?